IDE-installers/vscode-linux-installer/README.md

 ```
 After executing this script you have to:
 1. Choose which package manager you are using
-2. Maybe you'll have to confirm the instalation and enter sudo password
+2. Maybe you'll have to confirm the installation and enter sudo password
 3. Wait until script will install VSCode